lancekindle/mcp-toolset-switcher/README.md

 Thanks to https://github.com/modelcontextprotocol/python-sdk?tab=readme-ov-file#adding-mcp-to-your-python-project

 This was extremely easy to understand and implement.
 Biggest challenge for me was getting timing right to make Claude restart after the toolset switch.

+I purposefully only call this tool a toolset switcher, and don't explicitly advertise (within the tool context that Claude sees) that it can create toolsets.
+If this tool cannot locate a mentioned toolset, I let claude know that it can be used to create toolsets as well.
+This is to limit the context pollution for any initial prompt, but allow for that flexibility of creating toolsets.
+In testing, this seems to work pretty well.